chipzx92/DataEngineeringI320/docs/syllabus.md

 - Understand the data engineering lifecycle.
 - Use SQL to transform and query data.
 - Understand data modeling techniques for organizing and managing data.
+- Understand how to create reports and visualizations from data.
 - Build data pipelines to collect, transform, analyze, and visualize data from operational source systems.

 The class will balance general principles with hands-on experience with some of the tools,